-- Senior Leadership Team will include health and safety as part of the agenda of their regular meetings; - the headteacher will conduct an annual premises inspection with health and safety co-ordinator; - the governors' agenda and headteacher's report to the governors will both have health and safety as standing agenda items.
+- Senior Leadership Team will discuss health and safety regularly at a of their regular meetings; - the Headteacher will conduct an annual inspection with a health and safety coordinator and trade union safety representative (where appointed); - the Headteacher's report to the Governors will include health and safety information - the Health and Safety governor will meet regularly with the School Business Manager

-17.1 Inspections
+16.1 Inspections

-To maintain and improve standards throughout the school a bi-termly premises safety inspection will take place and records kept.
-The school will be inspected by the School Business Manager and by the Health & Safety governor once a year.
+To maintain and improve standards throughout the school a formal premises safety inspection will be undertaken three times per year and records kept.
+The school will be inspected by the School Business Manager and by the Health and Safety governor once a year.

-17.2 Auditing
+16.2 Auditing

-As a means of confirming that the necessary systems to comply with legislation are in place and are being followed the Occupational Health and Safety team will complete a health and safety audit at least every 4 years.
+As a means of confirming that the necessary systems to comply with legislation are in place and are being followed the Health and Safety Team will complete a health and safety audit at least every 4 years.
 The action points identified through the audit will form part of the school development plan.

-18. Visitors
+17. Visitors

-The Headteacher and governors must accept the responsibility for health and safety of visitors to the school, including contractors.
+The Headteacher and Governors must accept the responsibility for health and safety of visitors to the school, including contractors.